ionic-team/ionic-site/guide/0.9.0/installation.md

 The first versions of Ionic utilize AngularJS heavily.
 We think it's the best way to build applications in the browser today, and we've built a lot of great mobile functionality around it.
 In the future, we hope the community will create extensions for other frameworks like [EmberJS](http://emberjs.com/) and [Knockout](http://knockoutjs.com/), to name a few.

-For our example apps, we will be using the 1.2.0rc3 version of Angular, and older versions are _not_ supported.
-We will link to the CDN versions of those files explicitly, but talk about moving to local versions in production.
+For our example apps, we will be using the 1.2.0 version of Angular, and older versions are _not_ supported.
+Ionic-Angular comes with Angular 1.2.0 along with ngAnimate, ngTouch, ngSanitize, and ngResource by default.

 Now we are ready to start building our app, so continue on to the next chapter: